runtipi/runtipi-appstore/apps/movary/metadata/description.md

+# Danger

+After the **initial installation** and after **each image update** execute the database migrations.

+How to do it?

+1. SSH into your Runtipi Server

+2. Run the command `docker exec movary php bin/console.php database:migration:migrate`

+Missing database migrations can cause criticatal errors!

 # Movary

 Movary is a self-hosted web application to track and rate your watched movies (like a digital movie diary).
 You can import/export your history and ratings from/to third parties like trakt.tv or letterboxd.com, scrobble your watches via Plex and Jellyfin and more.